zergu/Vim-Project-Jumper/README.md

 Usage
 -----

-Default shortucts work from Vim edit mode.
-To invoke a jump keep `ctrl` and `alt` and then type a key depending whare you're trying to jump to.
+Default shortcuts work from Vim edit mode.
+To invoke a jump, keep `ctrl` and `alt` and then type a key depending whare you're trying to jump to.

 Shortcuts are working only when current directory (you can check it with `:pwd` command) is from inside a project.
 Avoid using shortucts elsewhere cause it can do some heavy and unsuccessful file searching.

 Default shortcuts
 -----------------

-Project project related:
+Project related:

 * `<C-M-t>` Root: Explore project main dir.
 * `<C-M-m>` Model: Explore lib/model dir.